parthdholakiya/Emotion-Recognition-on-audio-and-images/README.md

 # Speech-Emotion-Recognition

+Emotional speech recognition aims at automatically identifying the emotional or physical state of a human being from his or her voice.
+The emotional and physical states of a speaker are known as emotional aspects of speech and are included in the so-called paralinguistic aspects.

 Speech Emotion Recognition, abbreviated as SER, is the act of attempting to recognize human emotion and affective states from speech.
 This is capitalizing on the fact that voice often reflects underlying emotion through tone and pitch.
 This is also the phenomenon that animals like dogs and horses employ to be able to understand human emotion.

 ***Speech Emotion Recognition – Objective***